chainguard-demo/vibelympics/round_1/README.md

 - Demonic energy detector (😈)
 - Beanie baby collection database / sorter (🐢🧸, topical!)

+## Submission
+To submit, simply replace the contents of this folder (round_1) with the code for your project.
+Make sure to replace this README.md with instructions on getting your project running.
+Also make sure your vibelympics repository is public and that you've pushed all the code you want us to see.
+We will pull in your submission directly from your repository.

 ## Deadline
 December 4, 11:59 PM EST